neo-project/docs/docs/en-us/develop/tool/sdk/transaction.md

 Neo RPC SDK encapsulates the transaction construction module, which allows you to construct transactions in Neo3 with specific parameters and methods to personalize your functions.
 This document introduces the relevant methods.

+> [!Note]
+>
+> If you use SDK to construct transactions with signature-related methods, you need to maintain a protocol.json file of the current Neo-CLI  in the program running directory, such as \bin or \publish directory to ensure that the SDK uses consistent `Magic` with the blockchain, otherwise the transaction constructed by the SDK will not be able to pass verification in the blockchain.

 ## Transaction construction process

 1. Construct a transaction script to determine what functions the transaction will perform, such as a transfer transaction: